Documentation is an essential aspect of any organization’s operations.

 Instead of using whiteboards and papers in the conference room, you can choose between dozens of software solutions that allow you to work with your team on documentation wherever you are and whenever it’s convenient for you.

-For example, you can collaborate on your documents in Google Docs, Dropbox Paper, Microsoft Office 365, etc.
+For instance, you can collaborate on documents using Google Docs, Dropbox Paper, Microsoft Office 365, etc.

 Those are all perfectly functional tools for working on documents.